jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 ### 36 Conditions of sentence of reparation
 (1) If a court sentences an offender to make reparation, the court must determine the conditions of the sentence in respect of the following matters:
   (a) the total amount of reparation to be paid by the offender:
-  (b) whether the amount is to be paid in 1 lump sum or in instalments:
+  (b) whether the amount is to be paid in one lump sum or in instalments:
-  (c) if the amount is to be paid in 1 lump sum, whether it is to be paid immediately or at some specified future date:
+  (c) if the amount is to be paid in one lump sum, whether it is to be paid immediately or at some specified future date:
   (d) if the amount is to be paid in instalments, the frequency and amounts of the instalments.
-(2) The court may not impose a condition that an amount to be paid in 1 lump sum must be paid immediately unless the court is satisfied that the offender has sufficient means to pay it immediately.
+(2) The court may not impose a condition that an amount to be paid in one lump sum must be paid immediately unless the court is satisfied that the offender has sufficient means to pay it immediately.
-(3) If the court imposes a condition on a sentence of reparation that it must be paid immediately in 1 lump sum, section 83(2) of the Summary Proceedings Act 1957 applies as if the condition were an order under section 83(1) of that Act.
+(3) If the court imposes a condition on a sentence of reparation that it must be paid immediately in one lump sum, section 83(2) of the Summary Proceedings Act 1957 applies as if the condition were an order under section 83(1) of that Act.

 ### 37 Copy of conditions of reparation to be given to person who suffered harm, loss, or damage
 (1) A copy of the conditions of a sentence of reparation must be given to the person who suffered the harm, loss, or damage.